Make your codebase agent ready

 Tool Configuration

-Many tools support Claude-compatible skills (.claude/skills/ format):
+Here’s something that’ll make your life easier.
+Many tools now support Claude-compatible skills (the .claude/skills/ format):

 - OpenCode